Mathieu-Marthe/mathieu-marthe/README.md

 ### 👋 Hi, I’m Mathieu

-#### 👀 I’m an IT Specialist with 10 years experience overseeing operations, leading projects and managing stakeholder relationships in complex organizations.
+#### 👀 I’m a content strategist with over 10 years of experience managing content and improving UX in non-profits, education, and technology.

-#### 🌱 I’m skilled at solving complex problems through analysis, collaboration, and attention to detail.
+#### 🌱 I collaborate with internal teams and external vendors to investigate user needs, solve problems, and simplify complex flows.

-#### 💞️ I’m looking to collaborate on projects focusing on identity and access management, user provisioning/de-provisioning and access flow.
+#### 💞️  Proficient in HTML, CSS, Adobe Creative Suite, CMS (Drupal and other).

 #### 📫 How to reach me: mathieu.y.marthe@gmail.com